 - Find out the rough average square metre costs of building from your local builder, architect or quantity surveyor which will help you keep your project plans at a realistic level.

-- If your wants are more than your means, there are things you can do to to save money:
+- If your wants are more than your means, there are things you can do to save money:

 - Reduce the size of your project – instead of a 200 m2 house, perhaps you can live with a 180 m2 project.
 You may be able to save on engineering costs, too, if building smaller.

 - Use cheaper materials – different cladding, window joinery, different flooring, fewer bathroom/kitchen tiles can all help bring down the cost.
+The flip side of this is that more expensive products are generally more durable and can also contribute to lower maintenance and energy costs.

-- Discuss with your designer and builder.
+- Discuss with your designer and builder to ‘engineer’ the costs down.

 - Decide which features or changes are “must haves” and which can be dropped or deferred to stay within budget.